 Today only Belgium still retains a significant number of beguinages and since 1998 thirteen of them have been classified by UNESCO as world heritage of humanity .
 There are also two in the Netherlands, Amsterdam and Breda, and one in France, in Cambrai, and some traces in French Flanders.
 The rest is only a reconstruction of history and cartography.

-What we commonly call “beguinage” was established in Flanders (now the Netherlands and Belgium) from 1240 as the main community form of beguinal life.
-It can be seen that where the buguinages have become parishes, they have had more guarantees of continuity.
+What we commonly call “beguinage” was established in Flanders (now Netherlands and Belgium) from 1240 as the main community form of beguinal life.
+It can be proved that where the buguinages have become parishes, they have had more guarantees of continuity.
 This is one of the reasons why, although the first groups of beguines were born in the diocese of Liège, it is mainly in the Flemish territory of Belgium that there are still important traces.

-However, we must remember that the places where beguines lived were various: near a monastery or a leper house, in contiguous houses on the same street, in nearby hermitages up to solitary forms of life in a cell or within their own family and even a wandering life, quickly forbidden by the Church.
+However, we must remember that the places where beguines had lived were various: near a monastery or a leper house, in contiguous houses on the same street, in nearby hermitages up to solitary forms of life in a cell or within their own family and even a wandering life, quickly forbidden by the Church.

 Here we present the historical beguinages.
 As the state of research is very incomplete, the reality of the beguinal world, still too hidden, is certainly superior to that presented here.
 For Belgium, Germany, Holland, Italy, Spain and Switzerland more information are available underneath.
 For modern beguines, click on the beguinal movement today.

 The most recent works of Pascal Majérus have documented 300 beguinages in Belgium, with different connotations between Flanders and Wallonia